Viruses: General Structural Characteristics on the MCAT

 When compared to prokaryotes and eukaryotes, viruses are 10 and 100 times smaller respectively!

-Relative Size to Prokaryotic and Eukaryotic Cells
+Relative Size To Prokaryotic And Eukaryotic Cells

 This only contributes to their efficiency and complexity as a subcellular parasite.
 Because they’re small, the viral genome only codes for the necessary proteins needed for viral infection.